 Fire, Water & OTHER FUN EXTRAS

 Bringing fire and water features into your yard creates an overall sense of harmony and luxury.
 A natural stone waterfall or fountain provides peaceful movement and sound.
-Dive into a cool pool after a long, hot day.
+Dive into a cool pool after a long, hot day, and then buy a poolside towel rack that suits your needs perfectly.
 Or imagine chatting in front of an outdoor fireplace or having an impromptu marshmallow roast over a firepit on a chilly fall evening.
 As with outdoor kitchens, there are other items previously reserved for interior use now able to be used safely outside.
 For example, today, Diggs is seeing outdoor heaters that are connected directly to a home’s electricity.
 TVs appear out of nowhere – dropping down from the ceiling or popping up from the ground, then back again to be protected from the elements.
 With things like that, there’s hardly any reason to go back inside.

 FOR MORE INFORMATION ON HOW TO